saaya-code/saaya-code/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently a Pre-Engineering student at ISSATSo,
+- 👨🏽‍💻 I’m currently a Software Engineering student at ISSATSo,
 - 🌱 I’m currently exploring C++ with a big interest in Data Structures and Algorithms.
 - 🤔 My interest lies in backend development.
 - 💬 Ask me about anything, I love to answer!